jphaugla/redisEnterpriseVault/README.md

 &nbsp;

 ## Overview
-Set up full set of tools to do redis connect between postgresql and redis enterprise using GKE cluster and vault.
-All software pieces will run in separate namespaces in a GKE or Openshift cluster
+Set up full set of tools to do redis connect or RDI between postgresql and redis enterprise using GKE cluster or Openshift cluster and vault.
+All software pieces will run in separate namespaces in a GKE or Openshift cluster.
+This github also supports setting up an active/active k8s cluster.
 ![Solution Diagram](images/redis_connect_k8s_postgres.png)

 ## Important Links